- Auto Accidents

 An Experienced Attorney Can Make All the Difference

 Our legal team wants to see you recover the financial compensation you deserve after surviving something as traumatic as a serious car accident or losing a loved one because of it.
-We invite you to contact us to request a free consultation to learn more about the process of filing a personal injury lawsuit, call today at 212-571-7100.
 O’Dwyer & Bernstien, LLP takes all personal injury cases on a contingency basis.
 That means you do not pay a dime unless we successfully obtain a financial settlement either in or out of court.

-As a strong advocate for injury victims and a law office with more than 100 years of experience, you can depend on the experience of O’Dwyer & Bernstien, LLP to fight for your rights.
+As a strong advocate for injury victims and over 100 years of experience, you can depend on O’Dwyer & Bernstien to fight for your rights.
 We look forward to meeting you and helping you put your life back together.
 After all, you have suffered long enough due to the negligence or recklessness of someone else.